Disintermediating trade is the first step towards a fairer world

 Quickly, she discovers that it'd take half a year to incorporate.
 And that 34% of everything she earns would go to the corrupt government.

 Finally, after some research... she's sad.
 She discovers she cannot create a company.
 She's underage.
 The number of times she has experienced the Earth rotating around the Sun is not enough.
-Venezuela doesn't allow her to create a company.
+Venezuela doesn't allow her to create value.

 She's very disappointed.